 Many of our support workers have been with us for a lot of years and others have joined us more recently.
-What we promise you is that they live the life you choose.
-We have chosen them for their values, and we look for people who will with others to provide an excellent service and outstanding results for you.
+What we promise you is that they are all here with a passion for supporting you to live the life you choose.
+We have chosen them for their values, and we look for people who will be responsive to you needs and who will work with others to provide an excellent service and outstanding results for you.
+You will find our team colleagues will be organised and will have good energy as well as being caring, compassionate, skilled, and committed to delivering excellent and safe support.

-You will find our team colleagues will be organised and will have good energy as well as being have found what we need in a new team member, we give them all the training we need to make sure as all the training our team members have, they will have been observed during the training to
+Once we have found what we need in a new team member, we give them all the training we need to make sure they are ready to deliver excellent support.
+As well as all the training our team members have, they will have been observed during the training to make sure their skills are the best they can be.